mohamedsaif/AI-Landing-Zones/README.md

 - Given the pace of innovation and change in AI, the AI Landing Zone may leverage services in Preview to provide an architecture with latest features.

 ## Reference Architecture
+The below diagram represents the reference architecture of the AI Landing Zone with Platform Landing Zone which is our recommended configuration.

-The below diagram represents the reference architecture of the AI Landing Zone.
+The below diagram represents the reference architecture of the AI Landing Zone without Platform Landing Zone as a standalone application landing zone.
 ![image](/media/AI-Landing-Zone-Reference-Architecture.png)

 ## Reference Implementation